 4.4 Reflective Morality

 Dewey's accounts of the main types of moral theory fit neatly into his experimentalist account of practical reasoning and value judgments.
 Individuals begin their lives as human societies did historically: acting on impulse and custom.
 These modes of conduct, being unselfconscious and shortsighted, cannot handle all the challenges life poses, and generate problems of their own.
 Thus arises the need for reflective appraisal of conduct in view of its wider consequences, with the aim of controlling future conduct by means of these appraisals, so as to solve the problems at hand.
 This practical reasoning uses the same general experimental method as theoretical reasoning does.
 We begin with certain given facts: these are our immediate valuings of things by impulse and habit.
 The data for appraisal of these valuings come from the consquences of acting on them, along with the ways we value these consequences.
-The three types of moral theory identify three sources of evidence that bear on our current valuings: our own desires (which by definition are informed), the socially authorized claims or demands of other people, and their approvals and disapprovals of our conduct.
+The three types of moral theory identify three sources of evidence that bear on our current valuings: our own desires (which by definition are informed), the claims or demands of other people, and their approvals and disapprovals of our conduct.
 Traditional philosophical ethics tries to erect these sources of evidence into transcendent, authoritative criteria, typically by means of certain idealizing moves (such as universalization and full information).
 Dewey argued that the supposedly external, transcendent criteria for appraising conduct — ideals of the good, principles of right, standards of approval and disapproval — should rather be treated as hypotheses, as tools for uncovering additional data needed to appraise our valuings.
 They provide us with standpoints by which we can make ourselves aware of a wider set of consequences of our conduct.
 Ideals of the good enable us to take up the standpoint of the prudent and foresighted individual, concerned to harmonize current desires with one another and with the self's future needs and interests.
-Principles of right enable us to take up the standpoint of others who might make claims on us in light of the impact of our conduct on their interests.
+Principles of right enable us to take up the standpoint of others who make claims on us in light of the impact of our conduct on their interests.
 Standards of approval enable us to take up the standpoint of observers, who approve and disapprove of our conduct not just for its consequences but on account of its underlying motives as well.
-In other words, these norms enable us to survey the consequences of our conduct from a first personal, second personal, and third personal point of view, respectively, and to shape new ends (desires) accordingly.
+Thus, these norms enable us to survey the consequences of our conduct from a first personal, second personal, and third personal point of view, respectively, and to shape new ends (desires) accordingly.
 But no actual ideal, principle, or standard exhaustively captures each point of view, since each is subject to further development with further extensions of information, imagination, and sympathy.
 They can only be accepted tentatively, as hypotheses to be tested by acting on them and seeing what further data they elicit.
 Some of this data — new regrets, new complaints, new disapprovals — will disconfirm our hypotheses and provide grounds for revising our ideals, principles, and standards.
 (This is not to suggest that the import of the data themselves should be taken at face value.
 Some regrets simply reflect the resistance of old dysfunctional habits; some complaints are unreasonable; some disapprovals reflect hidebound and dogmatic dispositions.
 But these hypotheses, too, can be tested.)
 History and the social sciences provide us with additional data on the customs and laws by which people have dealt with the problems that have arisen in their circumstances, and general knowledge of human psychology and social interactions that enable us to learn from the experiences of others and formulate educated guesses — new hypotheses — for how we might solve our problems.